cauterize-tools/cauterize/README.md

 #### BuiltIn

 There are several types that represent the foundation of the Cauterize types.
-These are the funadmental types available for creating your own more complex types.
+These are the fundamental types available for creating your own more complex types.

 Integral types are assumed to be little endian in their encoded form.